 Only component types defined in the project or in loaded project libraries can be used here.
 To list general elements like H1 you first have to define them as components.

 Here, we set that the editable area content can only include instances of Team member component.
 Pinegrow will let us add new Team members and duplicate, delete and rearrange the existing ones.

-Component properties in the PROP panel will also get a handy “+ Add Team member” button that will insert new team member into the members editable area.
+Component properties in the Properties panel will also get a handy “+ Team member” button that will insert a new team member into the members editable area.